 What does New Financial do?

-At the heart of New Financial is a managed programme of around 30 private dinners, briefings and workshops a year at its premises in Green Park, at which senior executives from market users and participants can engage with each other in a discreet and neutral environment.
+At the heart of New Financial is a managed programme of around 30 private dinners, briefings and workshops a year at its premises in Marylebone, at which senior executives from market users and participants can engage with each other in a discreet and neutral environment.
 We are not a lobby group, and we do not exist to defend the status quo or to defend the interests of any particular constituency within the capital markets.
 Instead, we see ourselves as a constructively critical friend to the industry, and aim to provide our members with practical and relevant insights into the challenges facing their business and the wider industry.